itfinally/RetrofitJs/README.md

 In other word, RetrofitJs can be working on any environment who support es6 in native.

-About `Proxy` object, I can not find any polyFill to supported.
-But for the `Decorator`, you can use it by something babel support like `transform-decorators-legacy`.
+About `Proxy` object, I can not find any polyFill to supported. ~~But for the `Decorator`, you can use it by something babel support like `babel-plugin-transform-decorators-legacy`.~~

 ## Installing
 Using npm: